-Investment in improving facilities for recreational use, for all age groups, will continue.
+Investment in improving facilities for recreational use (including the Blakeney Channel and Harbour), for all age groups, will continue.
 Preserving and improving access to open space and the recreational and sports facilities for all age groups will promote wellbeing while assisting with integration between new and existing communities.
 Any new development will bring benefits for local residents and create a safe, healthy and sustainable community.

-5.16.
+5.17.
 North Norfolk Site Allocations

-- 5.17.
-Blakeney is identified as a 'Coastal Service Village' in the Core Strategy.
-The Strategy indicates that small-scale housing allocations to support rural sustainability. - 5.18.
+- 5.18.
+In the Core Strategy Blakeney is identified as a 'Coastal Service Village', the Core Strategy indicates that small-scale housing allocations would support rural sustainability. - 5.19.
 The opportunities for allocations in Blakeney are limited as there are few sites within the existing development boundary, much of which is designated as a Conservation Area, and those sites that are undeveloped provide important green spaces and recreation areas which are an essential part of the character of the village.
-Expansion of the village beyond its existing boundaries raises concerns in relation to landscape impact within the Norfolk Coast Area of
+Expansion of the village beyond its existing boundaries raises concerns in relation to landscape impact within the Norfolk Coast Area of Outstanding Natural

-Outstanding Natural Beauty.
-Despite these concerns it was considered appropriate by North Norfolk District Council to take the opportunity to allocate a new site (Harbour Way) in order to increase the supply of affordable housing, which would otherwise be limited to rural exception schemes.
+Beauty.
+Despite these concerns North Norfolk District Council still took the opportunity in 2011 to allocate a site (Harbour Way) to increase the supply of affordable housing in Blakeney, which would otherwise be limited to rural exception schemes.

-5.19.
+5.20.
 In section 12.0.5. of North Norfolk District Council's Site Allocations document it is indicated by Anglian Water that Blakeney has limited capacity in relation to water supply and/or foul water disposal.

-5.20.
+5.21.
 Policy BLA03: Land West of Langham Road

-5.21.
+5.22.
 Land amounting to approximately 1 hectare was allocated in February 2011 for residential development of 26 dwellings, located on the southwestern fringe of the village.
 It is within the Norfolk Coast Area of Outstanding Natural Beauty (AONB) and the site, and surrounding area, is prominent in the local landscape particularly when viewed from the higher ground to the south.
 The area identified as suitable for development was selected in order to minimise landscape impact.
 Development of allocation site BLA03 has now been completed and occupied.
 See Map 3 for site location.

-Map 3: Land West of Langham Road (BLA03)
+Map 3: Land West of Langham Road (BLA03)2